Basic Concepts of Zoho Reports

 The below image captures how the different entities are organized and how the various concepts in Zoho Reports are connected to each other.
 On further reading, this document will give you a clarity on the same.

-You can have one or more databases in your account which can be owned by you or shared to you by other users.
+You can have one or more Workspace in your account which can be either owned by you or shared to you by other users.

 Tables contain the actual dataset that needs to be analyzed.
-A reporting database contains a collection of tables.
+A Workspace contains a collection of tables.
 A table is similar to a spreadsheet and consists of columns and actual data rows.

 Each column has a name and a type (data type) associated with it.
-A database typically contains one or more tables with logically related datasets.
-For example, a Sales database might contain Products, Sales, and Purchases tables.
+A Workspace typically contains one or more tables with logically related datasets.
+For example, a Sales Workspace might contain Products, Sales, and Purchases tables.

 If you wish to define a logical relationship between two different datasets, you can easily do so by creating a lookup (Refer to Relating tables using Lookup columns for more information).
 Once this is done you can create any type of report, using the columns from the tables.